dhruv575/STAT-4830-project-base/report.md

 2. **Refine Constraints**
    - Enforce leverage up to 1.5, short selling up to 30% of portfolio.
    - Evaluate how these constraints interact with drawdown penalty.
+   - Integrate more advanced risk measures like conditional value-at-risk.

 3. **Rolling Optimization**
-   - Implement a time-series approach to rebalance monthly/quarterly.
+   - Implement a time-series approach to rebalance daily/monthly/quarterly.

+4. **Short Selling**
+   - Allow the ability, up to a certain threshold, to bet against certain assets.

-4. **Transaction Costs**
+6. **Transaction Costs**
    - Add a penalty for changing weights significantly between rebalances.

-5. **Advanced Validation**
+7. **Advanced Validation**
    - Perform a walk-forward validation to reduce overfitting risk.
    - Compare with multiple baselines (index funds, risk-parity strategy).

-**Key Questions:**
-- Should we incorporate robust optimization (uncertainty in expected returns)?
-- How can we integrate advanced risk measures like conditional value-at-risk?

 **What We’ve Learned So Far**
 - Multi-objective optimization in finance can quickly become complex.